strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/databases.md

 ```

 :::caution
-Cockroach DB currently has the following limitations:
+Cockroach DB currently has the following limitation:
 - If you alter the type of a column you will need to do a manual migration in order to do this successfully.

 ::::